lambdaclass/rancher-cluster/README.md

     --set letsEncrypt.email=youremail@example.org
 ```

-To access the cluster externally we need a `load balancer`.
+To access the cluster externally we need a load balancer.
 There are different ways to do this; we will use [nginx](https://www.nginx.com/).
 Install it with

 ```
 $> make loadbalancer